sneha9231/AutoAgentX/README.md

 - **Data Visualization**: Generates charts and reports with **Chart.js**.
 - **Desktop Application**: Built with **React and Electron** for a smooth user experience.
 - **Google Calendar Integration** (Additional Feature): Can schedule meetings based on user availability.

-## Problem Statement
-The application solves the problem of **Auto-Generating SQL Queries Using Natural Language**.
-It enables users to interact with databases using plain text queries, eliminating the need for SQL knowledge.
-The tool automates query generation and result visualization, making data retrieval easier and faster.

 ## Technologies Used
 - **Frontend**: React, Electron